coreui/coreui/docs/content/forms/chip-input.md

 ## Usage

+Initialize the Bootstrap Chip Input component via data attributes or JavaScript.
+The chip input component automatically creates a hidden form input to submit all chip values with the form.

 ### Via data attributes

-Add `data-coreui-chip-input` to initialize the component.
+Add `data-coreui-chip-input` to initialize the chip input component.
 Options can be passed as `data-coreui-*` attributes.

 ```html
 <div class="chip-input" data-coreui-chip-input data-coreui-name="skills" data-coreui-separator=",">